LauraHBui/Modelling-Crime-Data-2021/docs/05-inferential-statistics.md

 ```
 <br>

-Again, we get slightly different estimates from the previous samples because we drew a different sample from the population.
-Depending on which sample we chose, our conclusions would be different.
+Again, we get slightly different estimates from those in the previous samples because we drew another different sample from the population.
+Depending on which sample we drew, our estimates would be different.
 This variation in estimates is known as **sampling variability**, an unavoidable consequence of randomly sampling observations from the population.

 For example, above, we took three different samples.
 Let us look at the mean of each sample again:
 <br>